-For a busy millennial generation, finding time to clean your apartment can be a chore within itself.
+Finding time to clean your apartment can be a chore for the busy millennial generation.
 Housekeeper is a mobile app that allows you to seamlessly schedule, book, and pay for professional cleaning services.
-All you need to do is provide a zip code and a few details about your apartment, pick a convenient time and provide payment information.
+All you need to do is provide a zip code and a few details about your apartment, pick a convenient time, and provide payment information.
 Booked!
 It’s as simple as that.

 In today’s multifamily living, washers and dryers are often an added expense, sometimes requiring several trips to the property’s laundry room.
-Getwashio is a laundry service that picks up dirty clothes, cleans them, then drops them back off.
+Getwashio is a laundry service that picks up dirty clothes, cleans them, then drops them off.
 The convenience?
 No need for residents to leave their apartments.

 Again, for the busy millennial lifestyle, this hassle-free solution to the weekly laundry task can be an invaluable convenience.
 Getwashio is currently offered only in Chicago, Los Angeles, San Francisco, and Washington D.C., and they’re expanding fast.

 5. Zego Mobile Doorman

-The above property management apps provide conveniences that you can pass along to your residents.
-But, has your multifamily property thought about improving the way you service your residents?
+The above property management apps provide conveniences you can pass along to your residents.
+But, has your multifamily property thought about improving how you service your residents?
 Zego Mobile Doorman provides multifamily properties with a streamlined system for managing property tasks.